 In this case MyTemplate is a DAML template with a choice Accept and the resulting command will create a contract and exercise the Accept choice within the same transaction.
+See issue #1092 for details.

 Added agreement text of contracts: #1110